This white paper addresses the following openfunds fields:

 While most openfunds fields describe specific attributes of a fund, these ‘Full Portfolio Holding’ (FPH) fields investigate the fund and provide information on a more granular level, the fund’s investments.

 Apart from ‘Fund Ratios and Exposures’ there are only few relations into other openfunds field categories.
-Therefore, openfunds introduces a new set of fields, which can be recognized by the ‘OFPH’ prefix.
+Therefore, openfunds has introduced a separate set of fields, which can be recognized by the ‘OFPH’ prefix.

 There is another difference to other openfunds field areas.
 While others, like portfolio managers (OFPM), dynamic data (OFDY) or regulatory data (OFEM, OFEP) usually intend for a clearly defined purpose and therefore ask for a quite fixed set of fields, the need for full portfolio holding data depends on the purpose.